-14.4 Backup Repository Options
+16.4 Backup Repository Options

-These options specify various parameters related to the backup directory and its layout, or to how the backup will be restored.
-Typically, --backup-dir is the only option from the group that you need to specify when using mysqlbackup.
+These options specify various parameters related to the backup image or directory, or to how the backup will be restored.
+Typically, --backup-image and --backup-dir are the only options from the group that you need to specify when using mysqlbackup.